cabarius/ToyBox/ToyBox/README.txt

     Infinite Abilities and Spell Casts
     Disable Fog of War
-    When you enable 'Show GUIDs' in Search 'n Pick they can now be copied to the clipboard Fixed bug with item sell price multiplier where it was selling for too much when multiplier is 1 Ver 1.1.8
+    When you enable 'Show GUIDs' in Search 'n Pick they can now be copied to the clipboard Multiplier Sliders now give you a text field to edit the value Multiplier Sliders should work better for adjusting for small and big values Fixed bug with item sell price multiplier where it was selling for too much when multiplier is 1 Ver 1.1.8
     Added Dice Roll Tweaks to Cheap Tricks